Lamden/docs/docs/develop/wallet_api/send_transactions.md

 The stampLimit property is a failsafe to prevent rogue transactions from eating TAU unexpectedly.
 Transactions will abort and fail if while processing the accumulated stamps EXCEED the stampLimit value provided.

 In addition to being a failsafe the nodes will also check the stampLimit against the user's ACTUAL TAU balance.
-If the user does not have an amout of TAU greater than or equal to the stampLimit then the transaction will be rejected all together; giving the error code "Transaction sender has too few stamps for this transaction."
+If the user does not have an amount of TAU greater than or equal to the stampLimit then the transaction will be rejected all together; giving the error code "Transaction sender has too few stamps for this transaction."

 **Example:**  If you provide a stampLimit of 10 and a during the method execution the stamps reach 11, then the method will immediately abort.
 The transaction sender is still charged the 10 stamps for the transaction processing that was done up to it aborting even though the transaction will end up failing and have no state results.

 #### Calculating StampLimit
 As the developer you need to determine how many stamps your methods will take to run.
-As a reference, calling the currency contract's tranfer method (which a standard "TAU" transfer) costs around 20 stamps.
-If the amount of state your method changes is consistant, then so will the stamp cost for each run of that method.
+As a reference, calling the currency contract's transfer method (which a standard "TAU" transfer) costs around 20 stamps.
+If the amount of state your method changes is consistent, then so will the stamp cost for each run of that method.
 You should always run your methods on testnet to get an idea of the stamp cost and use this for the stampLimit.
 It's a good idea to pad the stampLimit number to a point where it won't ever fail, but not too much that the user can call that method without needing a LARGE TAU balance in their account at all times.

-For the best user experience, when sending a transaction through the wallet you should alway handle the possiblity of "Transaction sender has too few stamps for this transaction.".
+For the best user experience, when sending a transaction through the wallet you should alway handle the possibility of "Transaction sender has too few stamps for this transaction.".
 This can be done proactively by getting the TAU balance first and then making sure they would have enough stamps, or reactively by waiting for the error to occur and then prompting them to fund your Dapp with more TAU.

 #### Stamp Ratio